Frequently Asked Questions

 For submucosal fibroids, those within the cavity of the uterus, hysteroscopic myomectomy may be an option.
 This approach uses a camera, or hysteroscope, inserted in the uterus through the vagina to enable resection of the fibroid.
 The procedure is typically done on an outpatient basis, with patients often returning to work the next day.
 Limitations of this procedure include the size of the fibroid to be resected and co-existing fibroids that also need to be treated.

 What is endometrial ablation?

 Several techniques of endometrial ablation have been approved to treat women with fibroids suffering from irregular bleeding.
 In this minimally-invasive outpatient treatment, the endometrial lining is destroyed by a probe inserted into the uterine cavity through the vagina emitting energy from its tip, in a procedure lasting less than five minutes.
-Initial data reports improved bleeding in over 80% of patients, with up to 40% of patients never bleeding again.
+Initial data reports improved bleeding in over 80 percent of patients, with up to 40 percent of patients never bleeding again.

 What is abdominal myomectomy?

 The most common method to remove fibroids from the uterus is abdominal myomectomy.
 Unless the uterus is massively enlarged, it is performed through a low transverse (bikini cut) incision.
 This surgical procedure allows for direct visualization of the uterus and fibroids through an abdominal incision.
 This procedure typically requires a two day hospital stay, with full recovery in four to six weeks.